awsdocs/amazon-sagemaker-developer-guide/doc_source/nbi-add-external.md

 Amazon SageMaker notebook instances come with multiple environments already installed\.
 These environments contain Jupyter kernels and Python packages including: scikit, Pandas, NumPy, TensorFlow, and MXNet\.
 These environments, along with all files in the `sample-notebooks` folder, are refreshed when you stop and start a notebook instance\.
 You can also install your own environments that contain your choice of packages and kernels\.
 This is typically done using `conda install` or `pip install`\.

 The different Jupyter kernels in Amazon SageMaker notebook instances are separate conda environments\.
 For information about conda environments, see [Managing environments](https://conda.io/docs/user-guide/tasks/manage-environments.html) in the *Conda* documentation\.
+For an example of creating a custom kernel in an Amazon SageMaker Studio notebook, see [Create a Custom Kernel](notebooks-create-custom-kernel.md)\.

 If you want to use an external library in a specific kernel, install the library in the environment for that kernel\.
 You can do this either in the terminal or in a notebook cell\.
 The following procedures show how to install Theano so that you can use it in a notebook with a conda\_mxnet\_p36`` kernel\.

 **To install Theano from a terminal**